-- service agreements and other ancillary agreements, as it is customary for lessors to divide the lease into lease of premises and service and agreement for tax reasons; - title documents; and - rules and regulations where the leased premises are in a building or a property development.
+- service agreements and other ancillary agreements, as it is customary for lessors to divide the lease into lease of premises and service and agreement for tax reasons; - · title documents; and - rules and regulations where the leased premises are in a building or a property development.

-28 Closing preparations
+29 Closing preparations

-How does a lawyer customarily prepare for a closing?
+How does a lawyer customarily prepare for a closing of an acquisition, leasing or financing?